tpf-concurrent-benchmarks/docs/grid_search/README.md

 Benchmarks will be run using 4, 8 and 16 worker nodes.

 - Measurements
-  - Worker Throughput
-  - Combined Throughput
-  - Work-time Variation
-  - Memory Usage
-  - CPU Usage
   - Completion Time
+  - CPU usage
+  - Node throughput and Combined throughput
+  - Memory usage
-- Subjective analysis
+  - Network usage
-  - Ease of development
+  - Coefficient of variation of worktime and results produced
-  - External Resources